 Step 4: Last, add the heavy whipping cream.

 Step 5: Blend until smooth with an immersion blender or in a high speed blender.
-Don't forget to remove the bay leaf first!
-Taste and adjust the seasoning to your liking.

 Step 6: Fill into bowls and top with the reserved mushrooms, a swirl of cream, extra virgin olive oil, cracked black pepper and fresh thyme.